The New Zealand Media Council

 - Content of newspapers, magazines and periodicals in circulation in New Zealand including their websites.

 - Online content of the following broadcasters – TVNZ, Mediaworks, Māori Television, Sky Network Television, NZME Radio and Radio New Zealand.

 - Digital sites with news content, including blogs characterised by news commentary, that have been accepted as members of the Media Council.

-- Classification of Video-on-Demand content of the following providers – TVNZ, RNZ, Mediaworks, Māori Television, Lightbox, Netflix, Stuff, and NZME.
+- Classification of Video-on-Demand content of the following providers – TVNZ, RNZ, Mediaworks, Māori Television, Lightbox, Netflix, Stuff, NZME and Amazon.com.

 The Media Council is a self-regulatory body funded by industry; there is no cost to lodge a complaint.
 All complaints must have been taken to the originator of the material in the first instance and may only be brought to the Media Council if the complaint remains unresolved.